 Hieroglyphics in Ancient Egypt often include lotus flowers portrayed side-by-side with important priests and pharaohs.
 Statues depicting sacred Buddhist figures feature the person sitting on, or underneath a lotus flower.
 Some of the gods and goddesses of Hinduism are associated with the flowers.
 The lotus flower is a recurring symbol across time and space.
-What makes this flower so encapturing?
+What makes this flower (and lotus seeds) so encapturing?
 To understand why the plant is so symbolic and timeless, we have to first understand its life history.

 The white lotus (also called sacred lotus), Nelumbo nucifera, has a huge natural range.
 It grows in northern India up to elevations as high as 1,400 meters (4,600 feet), all the way to East Asia throughout much of China and almost all of southeast Asia.

 The blue lotus, Nymphaea caerulea, is native to the Nile river and other parts of East Africa.
-Botanically speaking, the blue lotus is actually a type of water lily.
+Botanically speaking, these flowers are actually a type of water lily.
 But, the reasons why it’s sacred are similar to that of the white lotus.
 It also happens to grow in a very similar fashion to the white lotus.

 The goddess of prosperity, Laxmi, is most often depicted sitting atop an open lotus flower, with more of the blooms held in two of her four hands.
-The four-faced god of creation, Brahma, apparently emerged from a lotus flower himself.
-In Hinduism, the unflawed lotus flower is divine.
+The four-faced god of creation, Brahma, apparently emerged from a lotus himself.
+In Hinduism, the unflawed flower is divine.
 It emerges from muddy waters and represents enlightenment in a person with little attachments to the world.

 Because of the lotus flower’s ability to enter the water and return the next day, it eventually came to symbolize the sun and the creation of the world.
-Because the lotus flower is associated with rebirth, it consequentially also became associated with death.
+Because the lotus is associated with rebirth, it consequentially also became associated with death.
 Many ancient Egyptians believed there was a way to turn into a lotus after death, so one could be reborn the next day.